 - Pea fritters are not only delicious but also nutritious, as they provide a good source of plant-based protein.

-- A healthy snack to keep in the fridge.
+- Makes a great snack to keep in the fridge.

 - Works great in lunch boxes.